fsargento629/realista/README.md

 ### Near future plans

 - Scrape address as well (using lat and lon)
+- Make it a price is right kind of game
 - Several more pages: about, etc
 - Hints (they are perishable)
 - Better prompts